ocaml/ocaml.org/data/tutorials/lg_00_data_types_and_matching.md

 - : int option = Some 42
 ```

-The `None` constructor means no data is availble.
+The `None` constructor means no data is available.

 In other words, a value of type `t option` for some type `t` represents: